Meditation Changed My Mornings: How I Found Focus

 How to Start a Morning Practice

 I chose right after waking up—before the phone, before the noise.
-It helped create a consistent rhythm.
+It helped create a consistent rhythm and signaled to my brain that this moment was mine.

 Seriously.
 Set a timer or use a guided app.
-Even 2–3 minutes is better than none.
+Even two or three minutes is better than none.
+It’s not about the length—it’s about showing up.

 Breathe in.
 Breathe out.
 When your mind wanders, bring it back.
 That’s the practice.
 That’s the magic.